dgaydukov/cert-ocpjp11/files/ocpjp11.md

 `Comparable` - just interface with one method `int compareTo(T var1)`.
 `Comparator` - functional interface with method `int compare(T var1, T var2)`
-`Collections.sort` - takes `Comparator` as second argument.
+`Collections.sort` just as constructor of all sortable maps/sets like `TreeMap/TreeSet` - takes `Comparator` as second argument.
 If class implements `Comparable` we can omit second param(class should explicitly implement this interface, otherwise `ClassCastException` would be thrown).
 Since `Comparator` is functional interface we can pass lambda that takes 2 params.
 ```java
 import java.util.*;